kkuchta/blog2/_posts/2024-06-10-kriegspiel-tic-tac-toe.md

 AI-driven development is much better than I gave it credit for, though I still have a ways to climb up the skill curve here.

 Kriegspiel Tic Tac Toe exists and is kinda fun!
 I never wrote or read a line of code.
 It's... fun?
 I think?
 People seem to enjoy it for 3-4 games anyway!
+It's react+typescript on express+node on fly.io with redis as a datastore.

 I definitely expected to hit a wall of complexity at some point where the AI just couldn't be useful.
 I hit a few walls that looked like that at first - bugs it couldn't fix or features it couldn't nail - but every time I got past it by improving my own context engineering skill.
 This isn't a particularly huge app, though, so the wall may still be there just out of sight.